Chinese people in Italy: Cities with significant Chinese communities

 The city of Prato has the second largest Chinese immigrant population in Italy (after Milan with Italy's largest Chinatown).
-Legal Chinese residents in Prato on 31 December 2008 were 9,927.
-Local authorities estimate the number of Chinese citizens living in Prato to be around 45,000, illegal immigrants included.
+Legal Chinese residents in Prato in December 2008 were 9,927.
+In 2011, local authorities estimated the number of Chinese citizens living in Prato to be around 45,000, illegal immigrants included.

 The majority of Chinese living in Italy are from the city of Wenzhou in the province of Zhejiang, some of them having moved from the Chinatown in Paris.

 In 2021, there were 33,871 (2,466%) Chinese in Milan and 33,649 (16,764%) in Prato.